kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 #### Logic Update

-When `budgetScope` is `Workload`, the Eviction API will fetch the Workload object referenced by the target pods.
-It will use the PodGroup `minCount` to determine if a replica is healthy.
-If pods are missing a workload reference, they will be treated as unhealthy to prevent unintended evictions from proceeding.
+When `budgetScope` is `PodGroup`, the Eviction API will fetch the `PodGroup` object referenced by the target pods.
+It will use the `PodGroup`'s `minCount` (from its scheduling policy) to determine if a replica is healthy.
+If pods are missing a `spec.schedulingGroup.podGroupName` reference linking them to a `PodGroup`, they will be treated as unhealthy to prevent unintended evictions from proceeding.

 ### User Stories (Optional)